Surgical Negligence Claims

 Surgery is the area of medicine that carries the highest risk.
 Surgeons and their teams shoulder an enormous amount of responsibility – your life is literally in their hands.
 They must take all appropriate actions to manage the danger surgery poses to your health and, in most instances, they do this successfully.

 Surgical negligence happens when these risks are not adequately controlled, and mistakes result.

-Surgery negligence can refer to any operation, whether essential or elective, while you are under the care of a private doctor or having treatment through the NHS.
+Surgical negligence can refer to any operation, be this essential or elective, while you are under the care of a private doctor or having treatment through the NHS.
 Sometimes a surgery does not go to plan, or the outcome is not what was expected.
-It is important to differentiate between negligent cases, which could have been avoided with an adequate standard of care, and those that could not reasonably have been foreseen.
+It is important to differentiate between negligence cases, which could have been avoided with an adequate standard of care, and those that could not reasonably have been foreseen.

 - Inadequate patient assessment to determine their suitability for surgery.

 - Failing to inform the patient fully of associated risks and benefits to obtain informed consent.

 - Operating on the wrong part of the body.

 - Leaving foreign objects inside a patient.